open-feature/docs.openfeature.dev/docs/getting-started/node.md

 ### Step 3: Add the OpenFeature SDK

-Using NPM, install the OpenFeature SDK using the following command.
+Let's install the OpenFeature SDK using the following command.

 ```sh
 npm install @openfeature/js-sdk